 The Danger of Infection After a Motorcycle Accident

 Motorcyclists lack the protection of an enclosed vehicle.
 Thus, they are vulnerable to serious injuries in a collision.
 Many injuries that bikers sustain involve open wounds, which allow bacteria to enter the body.
-For this reason, bikers face an extra danger after a crash and should keep an eye out for any signs of infection.
+For this reason, bikers face an extra danger after a motorcycle crash and should keep an eye out for any signs of infection.

 How Do Motorcycle Accidents Cause Open Wounds?